gnaudio/jabra-developer-examples/browser/softphone/README.md

 *You may get SSL security warnings in the browser when you run locally.
 These can be ignored.*

 ## Source code
-For simplicity, the softphone example is written in plain javascript files (no modules) but we include the Jabra [typescript](https://www.typescriptlang.org/) declerations on top of most source files for better editor support.
+For simplicity, the softphone example is written in plain javascript files (no modules) but we include the Jabra [typescript](https://www.typescriptlang.org/) declarations on top of most source files for better editor support.

 However, for non-trival softphones integrations we suggest you use [typescript](https://www.typescriptlang.org/), proper modularity and our npm module [@gnaudio/jabra-browser-integration](https://www.npmjs.com/package/@gnaudio/jabra-browser-integration).

 The two most important source code files to look at are:
 * ```softphone.stub.js``` that shows how to control a Jabra device from a fictive softphone.
-* ```softphone.jabra.js``` that shows how to initialize the Jabra browser sdk and inform a softphone off key Jabra device events.
+* ```softphone.jabra.js``` that shows how to initialize the Jabra browser sdk and inform a softphone of key Jabra device events.